Cloth face mask

 A cloth face mask is a mask made of common textiles, usually cotton, worn over the mouth and nose.
-When more effective masks are not available, and when physical distancing is impossible, cloth face masks are recommended by public health agencies for disease "source control" in epidemic situations to protect others from virus laden droplets in infected mask wearers' breath, coughs, and sneezes.
-Because they are less effective than N95 masks, surgical masks, or physical distancing in protecting the wearer against viruses, they are not considered to be personal protective equipment by public health agencies.
-They are used by the general public in household and community settings as protection against both infectious diseases and particulate air pollution.
+When more effective masks are not available, cloth face masks are recommended by public health agencies for disease source control in epidemic situations to protect others from virus-laden aerosols emitted by infected mask wearers' as they breathe, talk, cough, or sneeze.

+Cloth masks are also used to reduce the risk of transmission to the wearer.
+Because they are less effective than N95 masks in protecting the wearer against viruses and other airborne particles, they are not considered to be personal protective equipment by public health agencies.

-Cloth face masks were routinely used by healthcare workers starting from the late 19th century until the mid 20th century.
-In the 1960s they fell out of use in the developed world in favor of disposable surgical masks with an electret (electrically charged) filter material, but cloth masks persisted in developing countries.
+Cloth face masks were routinely used by healthcare workers starting from the late 19th century.
+They fell out of use in the developed world in favor of disposable surgical masks, and respirators with an electret (electrically charged) filter material, but cloth masks persisted in developing countries.
 During the COVID-19 pandemic, their use in developed countries was revived due to shortages, as well as for environmental concerns and practicality.
 Launderable cloth electret filters were also being developed.

 Usage

-Prior to the COVID-19 pandemic, reusable cloth face masks were predominantly used by healthcare workers in developing countries and were especially prominent in Asia.
-Cloth face masks contrast with surgical masks and respirators such as N95 masks, which are made of nonwoven fabric formed through a melt blowing process, and are regulated for their effectiveness based upon efficiency of minimum particle size filtered and/or maximum penetrating particle (MPP) size, along with other criteria such as outer splash/spray protection, inner splash/spray absorption, contaminant accumulation and shedding, air flow, and inflammability.
-Like surgical masks, and unlike respirators, cloth face masks do not provide a seal around the face, and prior to the 2019 COVID-19 outbreak were generally not authorized by institutions for protection from sub-HEPA particle size (less than 0.3 um) Influenza Like Illness (ILI).
+Prior to the COVID-19 pandemic, reusable cloth face masks were predominantly used by healthcare workers, and in the community, in developing countries and in Asia.
+Cloth face masks contrast with surgical masks and respirators such as N95 masks, which are made of nonwoven fabric and contain a layer or layers formed through a melt blowing process.
+Melt-blown materials have a fine, random, structure, which leads to excellent filtration properties.
+Respirators are regulated for their effectiveness based upon filtration efficiency of sub-micron sodium chloride particles (count median diameter 0.075 ± 0.020 μm; mass median diameter 0.26 μm), along with other criteria such as outer splash/spray protection, inner splash/spray absorption, contaminant accumulation and shedding, breathability (or pressure drop across the mask), and inflammability.
+Like surgical masks, and unlike respirators, cloth face masks do not provide a seal around the face, and prior to the 2019 COVID-19 outbreak were generally not authorized by institutions for protection from diseases recognized as airborne (e.g., tuberculosis).

-In healthcare settings, they are used on sick patients as source control to reduce disease transmission through respiratory droplets, and by healthcare workers when surgical masks and respirators are unavailable.
+In healthcare settings, they are used on sick patients as source control to reduce disease transmission through respiratory droplets and respiratory aerosols and by healthcare workers when surgical masks and respirators are unavailable.
 Cloth face masks are only recommended for use by healthcare workers as a last resort if supplies of surgical masks and respirators are exhausted.
-They are also used by the general public in household and community settings as perceived protection against both infectious diseases and particulate air pollution and to contain the wearer's exhaled virus laden droplets.
+They are also used by the general public in household and community settings to reduce the risks of both infectious diseases and particulate air pollution and to contain the wearer's exhaled virus-laden droplets and aerosols.